Curriculum integration of Catholic Social Teaching

 Opportunities for participating teachers to showcase/disseminate their work at specially convened Seminars.

 Option for participating teachers to gain 10 academic credits towards ACU Education Master's programmes (Master of Educational Leadership; Postgraduate Certificate in Educational Leadership; Master of Religious Education; Master of Education) by taking Unit entitled ‘The Reflective Practitioner, School-based Inquiry and Teacher Professional'.

 Participating teachers worked collaboratively on curriculum planning and implementation.
 They presented their main findings at specially convened Seminars in May and November 2016.
 These presentations and some associated reports are available either as video links of Power Point presentations at LINK.

 Relevance to Australian National Curriculum

-Participating teachers are encouraged to develop the obvious links between the principles of Catholic Social Teaching and some of the general capabilities and cross-curricular themes of the Australian National Curriculum e.g. Ethical Understanding, Critical Thinking, Sustainability.
+Participating teachers were encouraged to develop the links between their Catholic Social Teaching principles and relevant general capabilities and/or cross-curricular themes of the Australian National Curriculum such as: Ethical Understanding; Critical Thinking; Sustainability.